Lite Client Protocol

 After we have constructed a

-blockHash, we can move on to prove its validity by attempting to use it to recover the addresses of the validators who signed on this block using Ethereum’s ecrecover opcode.
-To ensure that the addresses we extracted are valid, we check to make sure that each address we extract is unique.
+blockHash, we can move on to prove its validity by attempting to use it to recover the addresses of the validators who signed on this block using Ethereum’s ecrecover (opens new window) opcode.
+To ensure that the addresses we extracted are valid, we verify that each address we extract is unique.

-As we recover each signer, we also add each extracted validator’s voting power to a counting tally, which we will use later.
+As we recover each signer, we also add each extracted validator’s voting power to a counting tally, which we will use in the next step.

 # Checking Total Voting Power

-Once we have extracted all of the validators and ensure that the extracted order is correct, we proceed to check if the tallied voting power is sufficient; specifically, that the tallied value is at least two-thirds of the system’s total voting power.
+Once we have extracted all of the validators and ensure that the extracted order is correct, we proceed to check if the tallied voting power is sufficient.
+Specifically, we check that the tallied value is at least two-thirds of the system’s total voting power.
 This threshold check is to ensure that we reach consensus.

 If the tallied voting power exceeds the two-third threshold, we have successfully proven that the proof is valid.
 Our lite client can then decode the result and return it to the requester to either use or further validate themselves.